 * Not applicable for Senior Year Admissions.

-(3) [For Year 1 Admissions only] Students admitted into this programme starting from the 2023/24 cohort are required to visit the Greater Bay Area (GBA) and/or other parts of Mainland China.
+(2) Students admitted into this programme are required to visit the Greater Bay Area (GBA) and/or other parts of Mainland China.
 Programme may also require students to participate in other non-local learning experience for completion of the programme.
 While the visits are heavily subsidised, students are still required to contribute part of the estimated cost of the visits ("student contribution"), whereas personal entertainment, meals expenses, travel document fee and personal insurance costs will not be supported.
-The estimated cost of the visits for students admitted to the 2023/24 cohort is not available yet as it is subject to a variety of factors such as changes to the cost of the visits as a result of inflation, trip duration, traveling expenses, the exchange rate, etc. The exact amount of student contribution is thus not available.
+The estimated cost of the visits for students admitted to the 2024/25 cohort is not available yet as it is subject to a variety of factors such as changes to the cost of the visits as a result of inflation, trip duration, traveling expenses, the exchange rate, etc. The exact amount of student contribution is thus not available.

 The Major Core courses of BSc(IEM) equip students with essential concepts, theories and advanced understanding related to environmental management and studies, in which the Internship provides real-life platforms for students to integrate and apply their knowledge and skills on environmental management acquired in other courses of the programme.
 The Major Elective courses offer students an opportunity to further develop their interest.
 The Major Interdisciplinary course is designed to develop students’ understanding on the major issues affecting sustainable development in the global community.